Lindor homer sends Mets to playoffs with 8-7 win over Braves, who need victory in twin-bill 2nd game

 ATLANTA (AP) — The Mets are headed to the postseason after Francisco Lindor's two-run homer in the ninth capped a wild back-and-forth over the final two innings, giving New York an 8-7 victory over the Atlanta Braves on Monday in the opener of a makeup doubleheader squeezed in before the start of the playoffs.

-Atlanta would also earn a wild-card berth by winning the second game, which would eliminate Arizona.
-If the Mets sweep, the Braves would be knocked out.
+Atlanta also would earn a wild-card berth by winning the second game, which would eliminate Arizona.
+If the Mets sweep, the Diamondbacks would get in at the Braves' expense.

 The Braves led 3-0 heading to the eighth behind rookie starter Spencer Schwellenbach, but that was long forgotten by the end of this thriller.

-New York went ahead with a six-run eight, capped by Brandon Nimmo's two-run homer.
-The Braves surged back ahead with four runs in the bottom half, with Ozzie Albies delivering a bases-loaded double with two outs for a 7-6 lead.
+New York went ahead with a six-run eighth, capped by Brandon Nimmo's two-run homer.
+The Braves surged back ahead with four runs in the bottom half, as Ozzie Albies delivered a bases-loaded double with two outs for a 7-6 lead.

 The Mets weren't finished.
 Starling Marte singled with one out off Pierce Johnson (7-5) and Lindor delivered his 33rd homer, a drive into the Braves bullpen in right-center.